Exclusive Interview With An SEO And Internet Marketing Veteran Of 15 Years.

 I'm currently working on some 'premium content' for Top 5 SEO, which will dig into some more advanced aspects of affiliate marketing and SEO.

-In the mean time, I'm kept busy with the blog, my own affiliate sites and also undertake a fair bit SEO consultancy work.
+In the meantime, I'm kept busy with the blog, my own affiliate sites, and also undertake a fair bit of SEO consultancy work.